Therapy Type: Combination, Small Molecule (timeline)

-Avanir engineered AVP-786 together with Concert Pharmaceuticals and, in 2014 was acquired by Otsuka Pharmaceutical Co.
+Avanir engineered AVP-786 together with Concert Pharmaceuticals.
+In 2014, Otsuka Pharmaceutical Co. acquired Avanir.

-AVP-786's clinical development began in October 2012 with a Phase 1 trial in 48 young, healthy volunteers, testing safety, tolerability, and pharmacokinetics of deuterated dextromethorphan only.
-In September 2013, Avanir switched to a second Phase 1 trial in 56 young, healthy people of deuterated dextromethorphan with a low dose of quinidine sulfate added back in, and compared a one-week course of this combination to AVP-923.
+AVP-786's clinical development began in October 2012 with a Phase 1 trial in 48 young, healthy volunteers.
+It tested safety, tolerability, and pharmacokinetics of deuterated dextromethorphan only.
+In September 2013, Avanir started a second Phase 1 trial in 56 young, healthy people of deuterated dextromethorphan with a low dose of quinidine sulfate added back in, and compared a one-week course of this combination to AVP-923.
+Both trials took place in Australia.
+The company reported that AVP-786 achieved the same steady-state plasma concentrations of dextromethorphan as AVP-923, at a lower quinidine dose (Feb 2013 press release).
 All subsequent trials use the deuterated combination.
-Both trials took place in Australia.

 In 2014 and early 2015, Avanir ran three additional Phase 1 trials.
 One directly compared AVP-786 to AVP-923 in 62 slightly older healthy volunteers in the United States; one looked for drug interactions between AVP-786 and two antidepressant medications, paroxetine and duloxetine, in 56 healthy volunteers in Australia; the third trial compared AVP-786 and AVP-923 for their respective interactions with the antifungal itraconazole in 24 healthy adults in Kansas.

-In December 2015, a long-term extension trial started for people who had completed an earlier Phase 2 study of AVP-923, and people who completed of TRIAD-1/-2.
-It administers a 52-week course of either the low dose of AVP-786 (i.e., 18 mg dextromethorphan with 4.9 mg quinidine), or the high dose (28 mg dextromethorphan with 4.9 mg quinidine).
-All participants know they are on drug, but the trial is blinded as to dose.
-This trial is to enroll 550 people, and run until July 2019.
+A 52-week extension trial of AVP-786 began in 2015 for people who had completed an earlier Phase 2 study of AVP-923, and people who completed any of the Phase 3 trials.
+It administers one of three doses; all participants know they are on drug, but the trial is blinded to dose.
+This trial is to enroll 1,000 people, and run until October 2023.